lenskikh/tkeasy/README.md

 # tkeasy
-Wrapper for tkinter giving an easier way to build a gui interface.</br>
+## Wrapper for tkinter giving an easier way to build a gui interface.
+GUI Development does not have to be difficult nor painful.</br>
 ![Screenshot](/screenshots/droplist.png)

 ## Installation